mirabeau-nl/frontend-boilerplate/readme.md

 - Sass file code linting

 ## How to: Upload
-Add a .env file to the project root with your FTP credentials (host, user and password).
+Add a .env file to the project root with your FTP credentials:
+UPLOAD_HOST=username
+UPLOAD_USER=password
+UPLOAD_PASSWORD=ftp://host
 ```
 gulp upload
 ```